mbrukman/why-svelte/readme.md

 **update Jan 2023:** much of Svelte's temporary drawback-having situation has improved since I wrote this almost 3 years ago.
 I recently
-[got asked for an update](https://github.com/feltcoop/why-svelte/issues/3) and apparently I had an update in me.
-This isn't exhaustive but I'll try to give many highlights.
+[got asked for an update](https://github.com/feltcoop/why-svelte/issues/3) and wrote this section right here, along with a handful of smaller in-context updates ahead.
+This isn't exhaustive but I'll try to include the biggest highlights.

 As a Svelte user I'm biased of course, and I have my head down working most days, so I'm not the best person to ask about the status of the community and ecosystem,